y2737924daohegua/corber/pages/installation.md

 #### Requirements
 - node 6/7/8 per [Ember Node LTS Support](http://emberjs.com/blog/2016/09/07/ember-node-lts-support.html);
-- An existing JS application with one of the supported frameworks;
+- An existing JavaScript application with one of the supported frameworks;
 - A Macintosh machine is required for iOS builds;

 #### Installation